Lean Service Case Study

 The new, and far more participatory, approach to working with processes in Bisnode, has also received attention from colleagues abroad, where Bisnode has offices in 17 European countries.
-There is a great understanding that the processes must involve the employees, before they can create value.
+There is a great understanding that the processes must involve the employees before they can create value.

-The first step on the lean journey
+The first step in the lean journey

 The starting point for Bisnode Denmark’s lean service journey, started two years ago, in connection with the merger of departments, and an urgent need to create an overview of several hundred different work processes.
-As in many other companies, the challenge was that some processes were visible, others hidden and all were in different formats and stored in different locations.
+As in many other companies, the challenge was that some processes were visible, others were hidden and all were in different formats and stored in different locations.

-Therefore, Bisnode began the search for a tool that could help with the organization and simplify the descriptions.
+Therefore, Bisnode began the search for a tool that could help with the organisation and simplify the descriptions.
 The goal?
 A common and updated best-practice in each business area of the company.
 Overall, there was a need for a common overview, in one common format.
-The overview should provide a basis for finding synergies and optimize the business via process improvement tools, such as 5S and A3.
+The overview should provide a basis for finding synergies and optimise the business via process improvement tools, such as 5S and A3.

 It was important to choose a process tool, true to the Lean philosophy, by enabling the daily involvement of all employees and without making the processes static.